50 Years of SUSY and SUGRA, circa 1974-2024, and Future Prospects: SUGRA in Cosmology

-More recently, the hidden sector has come to play a role in dark matter analyzes.
-Thus, conventional dark matter analyzes depend on the freeze-out mechanism\cite{Lee:1977ua} for the generation of dark matter.
+More recently, the hidden sector has come to play a role in dark matter analyses.
+Thus, conventional dark matter analyses depend on the freeze-out mechanism\cite{Lee:1977ua} for the generation of dark matter.
 Here, the weakly interacting particles are in thermal equilibrium until they fall out of equilibrium at the freezeout temperature, which contributes to the freezeout relic density.
 For feebly interacting dark particles, an initial density of them does not exist because of their feeble interactions.
 Rather, they are produced by the freeze-in mechanism\cite{Hall:2009bx,Belanger:2018mqt,Tsao:2017vtn} arising from the decay of the next-to-lightest supersymmetric particle which generates the relic density.
 More realistically, the relic density may be a combination of the freeze-in and freeze-out mechanisms.
 Thus, suppose that the LSP resides in the hidden sector and has feeble interactions with the visible sector.
-Next, suppose that the NLP is an MSSM particle that decays into the LSP.
+Next, suppose that the {NLSP} is an MSSM particle that decays into the LSP.
 In this case, the freeze-in contribution would arise from the decay of the NLSP.
-However, NLSP which will be in thermal equilibrium initially, but finally would fall out of equilibrium at the freeze-out temperature and then eventually decay into the hidden sector LSP's.
+However, {the} NLSP which would be in thermal equilibrium initially, but finally would fall out of equilibrium at the freeze-out temperature and then eventually decay into the hidden sector LSP's.
 A specific example of this phenomenon is the decay of an NLSP stop into top and the hidden sector LSP, i.e. $\tilde t \to t+ \tilde\xi^0$, where $\tilde\xi^0$ is the dark matter particle in the hidden sector.
 In this case, the relic density of the LSP will consist of the sum of the freezein component and a freezeout component\cite{Aboubrahim:2019kpb}.
 There are several experiments investigating neutralino dark matter: { LUX-ZEPLIN (LZ), XENONnT, PandaX-4T}.
 The mass limits are model dependent.
-The neutralino could be of low or high mass in the range of $O(1)$ GeV to O(1) TeV mass.
-Aside from the gravitino and the neutralino, an axion or axino could be a dark matter candidate.
+The neutralino could be of low or high mass in the range of $O(1)$ GeV to O(1) TeV mass. {The latest results from LZ\cite{LZ:2024zvo} are the most stringent on WIMP-nucleon cross section and severely constrain the MSSM parameter space, particularly with significant Bino-Higgsino mixing.
+The detection sensitivity of the experiment is approaching the so-called neutrino floor where $\sigma_{SI}\sim 10^{-49}$cm$^2$ and where neutrino scattering becomes an irreducible background.} Aside from the gravitino and the neutralino, an axion or axino could be a dark matter candidate.
 Specifically, the axion could be ultralight (fuzzy dark matter), with mass as low as $10^{-21}$ eV.
 Such a mass arises naturally in particle physics models, including those from strings and from SUGRA models\cite{Kim:2015yna,Hui:2016ltb,Halverson:2017deq,Aboubrahim:2024spa}.